JHU-PL-Lab/www-pl/assignments/assignment5.md

 ## Assignment 5: Fb Programming, Y, Operational Equivalance, Records and Variants

 This assignment has two parts.
 Part I consists of some short Fb programs you will need to write, and the second part is some written questions.
 There are two separate Gradescope submission points for the two parts.

-(Note that you can e.g. use one flex day to turn in *both* of them up to one day later -- consider it as one assignment when it comes to submission deadline and flex days.)
+(Note that you can e.g. use three flex day to turn in *both* of them up to three day later -- consider it as one assignment when it comes to submission deadline and flex days.)

 ### Part I: Fb programming